All Episodes

 Don't you just hate it when that happens?

-Uh anyway, that was uh that was the last time I was here, and the la and I think the time before that was it the time before that I was here for actually inaugural day.
+And I think the time before, was it the time before that I was here for actually inaugural day?

-So I always seem to be here uh when there's like big breaking uh big breaking live news days.
+So I always seem to be here when there's like big breaking, big breaking live news days.

-But uh today we can be more discussive and philosophical as we've been talking about the nature of uh government and in particular the nature of the federal bureaucracy.
+But today we can be more discussive and philosophical as we've been talking about the nature of government and in particular the nature of the federal bureaucracy.

-I'll come to I'll come back to that m in uh in a moment.
+I'll come back to that in a moment.

-Some somebody uh every time I do the show, I always get these emails after the show saying uh d if you're ever when you're on the show and if you're why don't you tell us if you're ever gonna be live, because I'm always like to know if you're gonna be in my state, so do tell us where you're gonna be.
+Somebody, every time I do the show, I always get these emails after the show saying, if you're ever, when you're on the show and if you're, why don't you tell us if you're ever going to be live?

-Tomorrow I'm gonna be at my uh son's uh band concert.
+Tomorrow I'm going to be at my son's band concert.

 It's okay.

-But uh in a uh more meaningful sense, I will be talking about the nexus of uh welfare the welfare state terrorism and many other things in Stoughton, Massachusetts at the Ahavath Torah Synagogue, which is there on Central Street in Stoughton, Massachusetts.
+But in a more meaningful sense, I will be talking about the nexus of welfare, the welfare state, terrorism, and many other things in Stoughton, Massachusetts at the Arhavath Torah Synagogue, which is there on Central Street in Stoughton, Massachusetts.

-But if you if you uh fleeing Rhode Island from Lin now that Lincoln Chafee has done the Ricky Martin and uh taken uh ten years to come out as a Democrat.
+But if you fleeing Rhode Island now that Lincoln Chaffee has done the Ricky Martin and taken 10 years to come out as a Democrat, if you're fleeing Lincoln Chaffee's Rhode Island, I believe Stoughton, Massachusetts is actually just a stone's throw from Rhode Island.

-I know why I keep uh saying stones throw today.
+I know I keep saying stones throw today.

 I've been following those Swedish riots too closely, but it is very near to the Rhode Island border.

-So if you're if uh you're a Rhode Island Rush listener fleeing Lincoln Chafee, uh I'd love to see you there.
+So if you're a Rhode Island Rush listener fleeing Lincoln Chaffee, I'd love to see you there.

-That's uh a week today, June fifth in Stoughton, uh Massachusetts.
+That's a week today, June 5th in Stoughton, Massachusetts.

-Uh Eric Holder, who personally signed off on these warrants uh to to to uh get uh James Rosen and Fox News.
+Eric Holder, who personally signed off on these warrants to get James Rosen and Fox News.

-Eric Holder, who said of the Associated Press Leak that it was the one of the three most serious leaks he's known in the forty years he's been a prosecutor, and yet doesn't bring it to the President's attention, right?
+Eric Holder, who said of the Associated Press leak that it was one of the three most serious leaks he's known in the 40 years he's been a prosecutor, and yet doesn't bring it to the president's attention, right?

-It's one of the top three uh national security leaks of the last four decades, but he says he didn't bring it to the President's attention.
+It's one of the top three national security leaks of the last four decades, but he says he didn't bring it to the president's attention.

-We have uh a a situation where Douglas Shulman, you'll recall, said he went to the White House uh what was it, a hundred and eighty times an estimated hundred and eighty times.
+We have a situation where Douglas Shulman, you'll recall, said he went to the White House, what was it, a hundred and eighty times, an estimated 180 times.

 He was asked what it was that he was going to the White House for all that time.

-So he's there in other words, they've he's that that explains one of the hundred and eighteen times he was at the White House, but it doesn't explain the other hundred and seventeen unless they're doing more Easter egg hunts than we had.
+In other words, that explains one of the 118 times he was at the White House, but it doesn't explain the other 117, unless they're doing more Easter egg hunts than we had.

-He's he's a he's supposed to be a civil servant who implements policy.
+He's supposed to be a civil servant who implements policy.

 Why is he at the White House?

-Why is the commissioner of the IRS at the White House one hundred and twenty times in two thousand ten and twenty eleven.
+Why is the Commissioner of the IRS at the White House 120 times in 2010 and 2011?

 That's more than once a week.